 "Mr. Coneybear makes his own clothes," Poindexter deadpanned with a faux-serious raise of the eyebrows.

-Page 2 of 2 - "I sure do," Moore replied in character with a foppish shrug and an inexplicable yet unimpeachable and audible open-mouthed sigh.
+"I sure do," Moore replied in character with a foppish shrug and an inexplicable yet unimpeachable and audible open-mouthed sigh.

 Make no mistake, this is weird stuff.
 But you’ll like it.